mytharcher/hookagent/README.md

 {
     // The HTTP listening port
     "port": 6060,
+    // Default remote will be used if not set in post request "defaultRemote": "origin",
     // Default branch which will be updated when not set in post request "defaultBranch": "master",